dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Sightless/Notes.md

-in /opt wtf is yarn there is version there as well
+in /opt what  is yarn there is version there as well

-in /opt wtf is yarn there is version there as well
+in /opt what  is yarn there is version there as well